samuel-book/samuel_shap_paper_1/_sources/xgb/outline.md

         * Check consistency of Shap values and XGBoost Importance across k-fold replications
         * Compare Shap values and XGBoost Importance
         * Anlyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.

+## Experiments with restricted features

+The above experiments are repeated but after selecting eight key features (based on forward feature selection).